CCI Legislative Guidance

 - Investment minimums for priority populations;

-- Individual California Climate Investments program establishment and requirements; and
+- Individual California Climate Investments program requirements.

-Bill summaries by year the legislation was enacted
+Bill summaries by year the legislation was enacted:

 Statutes of 2012

 AB 1464 (Blumenfield, Chapter 21, Statutes of 2012)

 - Authorizes a loan from the GGRF to the General Fund, without an appropriation.

 AB 1532 (Pérez, Chapter 807, Statutes of 2012)